FenderStrat85/FenderStrat85/README.md

 ### Hello, welcome to my github!

-- 🔭  I'm currently working on [transl8r](https://github.com/FenderStrat85/transl8r) and [DateNight](https://github.com/FenderStrat85/DateNight)
+- 🔭  I'm currently working at Advanced as a fullstack engineer
 - 🌱  I'm delving further into React, React Native and Vue with a few passion projects
 - 👯  I'm always keen to collaborate with people on fun and interesting projects!
 - 🎸  When I'm not coding I'm usually jamming, writing or recording music